javalite/site-content/src/activeweb/database_configuration.md

 ## How to specify an environment

-An environment is specified by an environment variable: `ACTIVE_ENV` Every computer where an ActiveWeb project gets executed, needs to have this variable specified.
+An environment is specified by either:

+* Environment variable: `ACTIVE_ENV`
+* Java System property: `active_env`

+> If both, environment variable and a system property are specified, then system propertu overrides environment variable

 This value is used to determine which DB connections need to be initialized.

 > Default environment: In case an environment variable `ACTIVE_ENV` is not provided, the framework defaults to "development".